 We continued to grow the team and develop additional apps - Google Slides, Forms, Drawings, Apps Script, Google Fonts - and me and my original co-founder, Fuzzy Khosrowshahi, led the team from the product and engineering perspective, respectively.
 Fuzzy is the genius, self-taught engineer behind our original XL2Web product that was originally aimed at financial services customers and later impressed Google so much that they acquired our company.
 Another amazing engineer from our original team, Micah Lemonik - another genius, is also still at Google working with us, leading a team of engineers on some of our most complex challenges.
 He deserves credit for most of the original collaborative magic in Google Docs, Sheets, Slides, etc. which continues to be used today.

-Our latest product is the Jamboard Collaborative whiteboard, which is the newest addition to G Suite and includes a 55" hardware device which uses advanced touch technology as well as collaborative whiteboard apps for iOS and Android devices.
+The most recent productivity product I initiated and led was the Jamboard Collaborative whiteboard, which is the newest addition to G Suite and includes a 55" hardware device which uses advanced touch technology as well as collaborative whiteboard apps for web, iOS and Android devices.
 It has changed the way I collaborate in meetings no matter where I am.